idio-lang/DIPS/idio-source/the-unix-shell/shells.rst

 is a shell embedded in :lname:`Scheme` together with a syscall library for systems programming.

+Following the idea of a programming language with shell-like syntax, there's :ref-author:`Anthony Scopatz`'s `Xonsh <https://xon.sh>`_ (from 2015) which implements a shell in Python and/or Python in the shell.

 There are even papers being written about `The Once and Future Shell
 <https://angelhof.github.io/files/papers/shell-2021-hotos.pdf>`_.